 A limited-edition graphic t-shirt to run alongside our Alberta grizzlies campaign.
 Show your support of Alberta grizzlies every day and help fund our efforts!

 This success has resulted from decades of conservation efforts, most notably the government’s decision to end the licensed grizzly bear hunt in 2006.
-But the road to recovery is far from over, and we worry the government will use this data to justify bringing back the hunt.
+But the road to recovery is far from over and it is plausible that the government may use this data to justify bringing back the hunt.

 Grizzly bears are iconic symbols of the wild.
 They represent an important part of the cultural identity of Albertans.
 As a conservation umbrella species, their protection is critical to maintaining the biodiversity of our ecosystems across the wide landscapes they roam.